 Choosing the Right PMC Kiln for Your Studio

-Do you want to know how to choose a Precious Metal Clay PMC kiln for your studio?
+Are you in the market to buy a Precious Metal Clay kiln for your studio?
 If so, this article will help you define what you are looking for and what features you really need for your kiln.
 I have been working with Precious Metal Clay for over 15 years and I truly believe that to get the best PMC pieces, you need to fire your work in a kiln.

 A PMC kiln is a very small kiln in the spectrum of kiln sizes.
 Precious Metal Clay kilns are table top kilns, most are approximately 3 feet square or smaller.
 PMC kilns do not need 220 electrical sockets, but can run on regular household electricity without any problem or overuse of the electrical outlet.
 However you will need a three prong outlet to plug the kiln in.